Kaushik2804/TicTacToe/README.md

 # TicTacToe
-Build a tictactoe game using python programming concepts random module is used to generate random position of "O"
+Build a tictactoe game using python programming concepts and random module is used to generate random position of "O"